yoavnir/specs2016/specs/docs/onepage.md

 * --inCmd or -C -- get the input records from the output of a command specified following this switch.
 * --debug-alu-comp -- Prints out detailed information about the parsing and compiling of expressions (_only in debug build_).
 * --debug-alu-run -- Prints out detailed step-by-step information about the evaluation of expressions (_only in debug build_).
+* --no-while-guard -- Disables **while-guard**, allowing specifications to enter endless loops.
+* --progress -- While **specs**is running, will print once a second a message to stderr telling the user how many records have already been processed.
 * --help -- prints out some help information.
 * --info -- prints out information about this build of **specs**.